tiilt-lab/tiilt-website/README.md

 ## Master -> Live

-- ssh into tiilt.northwestern.edu with the webmin account username and password
+- ssh into tilt@tiilt.northwestern.edu with the webmin account username and password
 - cd into public_html
 - git pull